UnitTestBot/UTBotJava-action/README.md

 __Workflow example:__

-Please note that in this case, GitHub displays errors in the Pull Request Checks section.
+📍 __Important note__: in this case, GitHub displays errors in the Pull Request Checks section.

 ```YAML
 name: "Run UTBotJava-action"